 - Fraud Mitigation: Minimize fraud by utilizing our suite of fraud prevention tools.

-- Easy Approval: Account approval is usually completed within 72 hours.
+- Easy Approval: Accounts are usually approved within 72 hours.

 - Simple Integration: Quickly and easily integrate with our gateway.

 Are forex card processing companies charging your brokerage high fees?
 Are your payouts delayed 1-2 weeks?
-Forex echeck processing is the solution to your brokerage’s card processing problems.
+Forex echeck processing solves your brokerage’s card payment processing problems.

-New forex echeck accounts are easily approved and setup.
-Our proprietary echeck payment platform is operated 100% by firm.
-We approve the accounts, manage risk, clear payments and pay merchants.
+New broker business echeck accounts are easily approved and set up.
+Our proprietary echeck payment platform is operated 100% by the firm.
+We approve the accounts, manage risk, clear payments, and pay the forex merchants.